nexwinds/bunny-media-offload/README.md

 2. Enter your Bunny.net API key
 3. Enter your storage zone name
 4. Set a custom hostname for your CDN URLs (Required)
+5. Configure BMO API settings (key should be set in wp-config.php, region will be displayed)
-5. Configure automatic offload settings
+6. Configure automatic offload settings
-6. Test the connection using the "Test Connection" button
+7. Test the connection using the "Test Connection" button

 **Note**: All other settings are managed in a JSON configuration file for better performance and portability.